tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * Encryption

+  **Answer:** It's a method that transforms information into secret a code that hides the information's true meaning.

 * Digital Signatures

+  **Answer:** Digital signatures are used to prove ownership or authenticity of data mathematically.

 Ask the students to offer some of their answers, then move on while telling them that we will be learning these very things.